Scientists have discovered a shape that blocks all sound–even your co-workers

 A team of Boston University researchers recently stuck a loudspeaker into one end of a PVC pipe.
 They cranked it up loud.
-What did they near?
+What did they hear?
 Nothing.

 How was this possible?
 Did they block the other end of the pipe with noise canceling foams or a chunk of concrete?
 No, nothing of the sort.
 The pipe was actually left open save for a small, 3D-printed ring placed around the rim.
 That ring cut 94% of the sound blasting from the speaker, enough to make it inaudible to the human ear.